How To Add Legal Pages To Your WordPress Site

 Cut And Paste Website Legal Pages

-These legal templates feature less passive voice and more plain language phrasing and can be customized with simple search and replace to add your own business details, then pasted into your web pages.
+These legal templates were created by an attorney and feature less passive voice and more plain language phrasing and can be easily customized with a quick search and replace to add your own business details, then pasted into your pages.

 • Anti-Spam Policy